 The most common workflow that Workflow Manager supports is a basic data editing workflow.
 An example use case is an editor updating spatial or attribute information for a location.
 A GIS specialist updates a map based on the captured information.
 Their work is then validated by a quality control (QC) specialist, and if there are any issues, it's sent back to the GIS specialist.
 This use case illustrates the basic functionality of Workflow Manager.
-The steps to complete the data editing task in this scenario are called a workflow, and one instance of a workflow at a location is called a job.
-Jobs can be associated with spatial data and can be assigned to multiple members of the organization.
-Steps can perform various tasks, such as opening a specific map for a GIS specialist or prompting a QC specialist to answer a question to route the job in different directions.
+The series of steps needed to complete the task in this scenario is called a workflow, and one instance of a workflow is called a job.
+Jobs can be associated with specific properties and can be assigned to multiple members or groups in an organization.
+Steps can perform various tasks, such as opening a map for a GIS specialist or prompting a user to answer a question to route the job in different directions.

 Workflow Manager can then extend this type of workflow by sending email notifications at key points of the workflow, managing and cleaning up spatial data versions, running geoprocessing tools to assist in initial site selection, and so on.